LinkUpStudioOld/template-repository/.github/PROCESS.md

 The following branch should be merged back to **both** `master` and `develop`:

-- A `hotfix` branch (e.g. `hotfix-style-changes`): a bug fix that is fixing an issue with a published release
+- A `hotfix` branch (e.g. `hotfix/style-changes`): a bug fix that is fixing an issue with a published release

 A `hotfix` branch should be the **only** branch that is created from `master`.